tobsirl/HTML-CSS/KevinPowell/CSSDemystified/README.md

 The boxes may be aligned vertically in different ways: their bottoms or tops may be aligned, or the baselines of text within them may be aligned.
 The rectangular area that contains the boxes that form a line is called a line box.

+### Margin Collapsing
+Margins between block elements *collaspe*.

+An element with a top margin immediately after an element with a bottom margin are not additive.

+The larger of the two margins will be used.

+This can often cause confusing behaviour when to comes to margins in CSS.

 ![block](https://user-images.githubusercontent.com/25591390/101989629-93119d00-3c99-11eb-9f09-197b133f5019.png)

 ### background